- MacKenzie & Ebert

 Royal St George's Golf Club needs to be experienced to be enjoyed.
 Predominantly a two-ball club, foursomes is the preferred game of choice.
 Four golfers, playing two balls in alternating sequence plot their way around the course in well under 3 hours in a morning match.
 Returning to the clubhouse for a legendary carvery and generous libations in jacket and tie is one of golf's most time-honoured traditions.
 An afternoon match of foursomes is then swiftly enjoyed.
 Returning to the clubhouse, one makes use of the changing rooms and one of golf's best showers before post-round drinks and departing for home.
 The course itself is designed for match play.
 Foursomes paths crisscross the property allowing the matches to expedite play across the 300 acres with which Royal St Georges is routed.
 The enjoyment of the game itself is the lofty standard and ultimate goal of the Royal St George's experience.*

-*For the full experience, spend the extra for a caddy.
+*For the full golfing experience, spend the extra for a caddy for your tee time.
 With a caddy, you will be able to try some of the Championship Tee's (for example, 4 and 5) and alternative tee's reserved for the Open (for example, 13).
 The first time around it can also be confusing.
-An experienced guide will lighten the load, lead the way, highlight course changes and show you were some of the most iconic moments of the Open took place.
+An experienced guide will lighten the load, lead the way, highlight course changes and show you where some of the most iconic moments of the Open took place.
 (Tom Watson's hole in one on 6 & The Thomas Bjorn Affair on 16 in one of Sandwich's deepest bunkers!)

 Architectural Hallmarks of Royal St George's Golf Club